RekerLab/CoAggregators/README.md

 [ambermini](https://github.com/choderalab/ambermini) as a stripped down version of [Amber](http://ambermd.org/), [MDTraj](http://mdtraj.org/), [ParmEd](http://parmed.github.io/ParmEd), and [RDKit](http://rdkit.org/).
-Also requires an installation of [PACKMOL](http://m3g.iqm.unicamp.br/packmol/home.shtml) A fresh installation of Ubuntu 18 and anaconda can be set up to run these experiments using
+Also requires an installation of [PACKMOL](http://m3g.iqm.unicamp.br/packmol/home.shtml) A fresh installation of [Ubuntu 18](https://ubuntu.com/blog/tag/ubuntu-18-04) and [anaconda](https://anaconda.org/) can be set up to run these experiments using:

 ```
 conda create --name simulations